GoogleCloudPlatform/berglas/README.md

 ## Integrations

+- **App Engine** - When invoked via [App Engine][app-engine], Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
+This integration works with any language runtime because berglas serves as the entrypoint to the Docker container.
+See [examples/cloudrun](examples/appengine) for examples and invocations.

 - **Cloud Run** - When invoked via [Cloud Run][cloud-run], Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration works with any language